capfredf/pkg-backward-comp-check/README.md

 ## Usage

-Since the package builds racket and packages using docker, you need to run this following commands except `raco pkg-bcc new-config` as a root user or run your docker daemon in the rootless mode.
+Since the package builds racket and packages using docker, you need to run all the following commands except `raco pkg-bcc new-config` as a root user or run your docker daemon in the rootless mode.

 0. (optional) use `raco pkg-bcc build-docker-images` to build all necessary docker images.